 4.1.
 Introduction

+The windows are assessed by comparing their CO2 distance-specific emissions with a reference curve obtained from the vehicle CO2 emissions measured in accordance with the applicable type approval cycle.
+For that purpose, the windows are classified in low, medium and high average speed bins.

+Example of application:

-The reference dynamic conditions of the test vehicle are defined from the vehicle CO2 emissions versus average speed measured at type approval on the WLTP test and referred to as ‘vehicle CO2 characteristic curve’.
+As an example, for CPs applying WLTP: The reference dynamic conditions of the test vehicle are defined from the vehicle CO2 emissions versus average speed measured at type approval on the WLTP test and referred to as ‘vehicle CO2 characteristic curve’.
 To obtain the distance specific CO2 emissions, the vehicle shall be tested on the WLTP cycle.

 4.2.
 CO2 characteristic curve reference points

 The distance-specific CO2 emissions to be considered in this paragraph for the definition of the reference curve shall be obtained from point 12 of the Transparency list 1 of Appendix 5 of Annex II with interpolation between vehicle H and vehicle L (if relevant) as defined in Sub-Annex 7 of Annex XXI, using Test mass and Road load coefficients (f0, f1 & f2) obtained from the Certificate of Conformity for the individual vehicle as defined in Annex IX.
-The value for OVC-HEV vehicles is to be that obtained from the WLTP test conducted using the Charge Sustaining mode.
+The value for OVC-HEV vehicles is to be that obtained from the applicable type approval cycle conducted using the Charge Sustaining mode.

 During type approval, the values shall be taken from the WLTP performed during type approval testing of the individual vehicle.